Doctoral Degree Policies

 The final examination will be taken after the candidate has completed the course work and dissertation.
 This oral examination will be concerned primarily with the dissertation, but it may also cover material from course work, especially those courses fundamental to the dissertation.
 The dissertation in a near final form must be given to the committee members at least seven (7) days prior to the final examination.

-Once a date is finalized with the student's supervisory committee, the Notification of Scheduled Examination form must be filed with the Graduate College at least two (2) weeks prior to the examination.
+Once a date is finalized with the student's supervisory committee, the Request to Schedule Examination form must be filed with the Graduate College at least two (2) weeks prior to the examination.

-At the conclusion of each oral examination, the examining committee shall record, in writing, its approval or disapproval of the candidate and file the appropriate report of examination form to the Graduate College within 14 days of the exam.
+At the conclusion of each oral examination, the examining committee shall record, in writing, its approval or disapproval of the candidate and file the appropriate report of examination form to the Graduate College within seven (7) days of the exam.

 A negative vote by more than one member of the student's committee will signify failure of either the comprehensive/preliminary examination or the final examination.
 Upon permission of a majority of the supervisory committee members, a candidate is allowed to take each examination twice.
 The supervisory committee will set a date at least one month after the failed examination.
 Exception to this time limit will be considered by the Dean of the Graduate College upon presentation of written justification from the chair of the supervisory committee in consultation with the committee members.
 Should both attempts to pass an examination result in failure, the candidate may request to take the examination a third time.
 A request for a third examination requires the support of the supervisory committee and program administrator, and the approval of the Dean of the Graduate College after consultation with the Graduate Council.

-Continuous enrollment is required (fall and spring semester) until all degree requirements are completed, including Graduate School approval of the dissertation.
-Students defending in the summer semester must register for summer semester.
+Continuous enrollment is required until all degree requirements are completed, including Graduate School approval of the thesis or paper.
 To participate in commencement, the student must have passed the final examination seven days prior to the commencement ceremony.

 Doctoral students are required to submit a three-minute video summarizing their dissertation research for a lay audience.
 The video should be produced during the final semester of study (specific timing varies by program).
 Some programs require these videos to be shown to the supervisory committee at the time of final defense, while others do not.
 Students should consult with their adviser regarding program policies.
 At a minimum, a student cannot successfully produce the video until the results of his or her research are known.